OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 ### OutSystems SaaS tools

-OutSystems provides several tools served as SaaS that can be optionally used.
+OutSystems provides several SaaS tools that can be optionally used.
 Installation of the tools isn't on your own servers and requires connectivity to your OutSystems infrastructure.
 On OutSystems Cloud, connectivity is always ensured but on your self-managed infrastructure you’ll need to be aware of